kdoore/CS2335-Gitbook/animation_controller/animation-steps.md

 ###Configure Loop-time for the hero_dead animation clip

 Since we don't want the hero_dead animation clip to loop continuously, we need to set that configuration as part of the hero-dead animation clip asset.
 In the project assets panel, find and select the hero-dead animation clip.
 Once the animation-clip is selected, in the inspector panel, uncheck the Loop Time checkbox.
+Loop-time will remain checked for all other animation clips.

 ![](/assets/Screen Shot 2018-11-08 at 9.23.55 AM.png)